Services

 Getting the most benefit from equipping services

-Congregations reap greater benefits from a speaker, coach or consultant when church leaders understand the basics of being an equipping church and are willing to follow through with implementation.
-A speaker/coach/consultant brings tools as well as ideas, information and enthusiasm.
-The tools are for work that must be done by the congregation, and that work is more likely to take place when leaders have begun preparations.
+Congregations reap greater benefits from a speaker or coach when church leaders understand the basics of being an equipping church and are prepared to follow through with implementation.
+A speaker or coach brings tools as well as ideas, information and enthusiasm.
+But the work must be done by the church.
+That work is most likely to happen, and be successful, when leaders have done their homework.
 Before engaging my services for anything other than a single presentation, I suggest a church invest by doing the following:

 - A minimum of 3-4 people become familiar with the principles of equipping people to serve through such resources as: